Here are a few French Santa Claus’ of past and present and their traditions. Some no longer exist, while others only exist in certain regions.

 But in this poem, there are eight reindeer with names (Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Dunder and Blixem).”

 Reindeer, Donner and Blitzen were originally calledand , the Dutch words for thunder and lightning.
-Many of our modern-day customs originated from the Netherlands, including his name Santa Claus.
+Many of our modern-day customs originated from the Netherlands, including the name Santa Claus.

 The entire poem is here!